icp4a/baw-project-export-import/projectXFer/README.md

    - Imports toolkits in the calculated order to the target system
    - Checks if toolkits already exist on target to avoid duplicates
    - Imports all versions of each toolkit from all branches in chronological order
-   - Finally imports the Process App snapshots from all branches
+   - Finally imports the top level project snapshots from all branches

 ### Dependency Resolution Algorithm